 Please note that at this stage of the implementation, all examinations will be held on campus for all students.

 Travel and accommodation expenses are to be fully financed by the student himself, without any exception.
 Some basic practical assistance (e.g. contacts of youth hostels and hotels in the neighbourhood) is offered by our administrative offices.

 4. What are the tuition fees ?

 Information about tuition fees are mentioned on the website: http://www.uhasselt.be/Tuition-fees

-5. What about registration, admission and deadlines ?
+5. What about registration, admission and deadlines for distance learning?

 Please note that places are limited for the distance learning program and after submission there will be a selection by the Admission Board.
 You will be categorized as ‘academically approved’ or ‘not approved’.
 When you are ‘academically approved’ you will be granted enrolment into the programme Master of Statistics.
 Only after receiving your certified hard copies, we will start processing your file.

-You can check the prerequisites maths and stats methods for the Master program here.
+You can check the prerequisites for the Master programme regarding mathematics and statistics knowledge here.